Shiocton, Wisconsin

 Here, grace isn't just installed—it is lived.
 By featuring trilingual signage in Menominee, English, and Spanish, the trail celebrates the diverse cultures that share this land, ensuring that every walker feels a sense of belonging.

 The Navarino Nature Center Grace Trail® is a prime example of what happens when vision meets action.
 This project was spearheaded by Janis "Matty" Mathison, a legendary educator and the 2026 AARP Wisconsin Volunteer of the Year.
+Matty’s leadership—from developing erosion-control systems for trail bridges to organizing the "Trail Tenders" volunteer group—proves that a Grace Trail® is a catalyst for community excellence.

 This trail serves as a blueprint for how civic organizations can leverage "Small Dollar, Big Impact" grants to create lasting emotional infrastructure and foster a true sense of camaraderie.

-Along the way, simple moments begin to stand out—what you notice, what you feel, and what stays with you.
+Along the way, simple moments begin to stand out— what you notice, what you feel, and what stays with you.

-& LIFE
+& Life

 Winding through the groomed trails of the Navarino Nature Center, this Grace Trail crosses bridges, follows streams, and moves through varied woodland terrain.
 Walked by families, students, elders, and visitors alike, it invites reflection at every pace — from quiet solitude to shared discovery.